The Data Protection Act uses a number of official terms that you should be aware of.

 Where data is 'sensitive', express consent must be given for processing the data.

-Encryption Is a means of preventing anyone other than those who have a key from accessing data, be it in an email, on a PC or on a storage device.
-Contact Computing Services for information.
+A means of preventing anyone other than those who have a key from accessing data, be it in an email, on a PC or on a storage device.
+Contact Digital, Data and Technology for information.

 - obtaining data